miketheprogrammer/go-thrust/README.md

 =========

 ALERT - Breaking Changes.
-Please See Examples, Tutorials to come.
+Please See Examples, and Tutorial Files, however Tutorial Readmes have not yet been updated..
 Basic Breakdown is, alot of intializers are now wrapped in the `thrust` package. i.e. window.NewWindow is now thrust.NewWindow.
 Import Paths have changed, please see the lib/ folder.